Drug information

 What side effects can lamivudine cause?

-Other possible side effects of lamivudine include:
+Other possible serious side effects:

-• Changes in your immune system (called immune reconstitution inflammatory syndrome or IRIS).
+- Changes in your immune system (called immune reconstitution inflammatory syndrome or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.

-Tell your health care provider if you have any side effect that bothers you or that does not go away.
+Tell your health care provider if you have any side effects that bother you or that do not go away.

 These are not all the possible side effects of lamivudine.
 To learn more about possible side effects of lamivudine, read the drug label or package insert or talk to your health care provider or pharmacist.